lnsongxf/dimeanalytics/docs/README.md

 **2. Join the World Bank GitHub group**

-- Complete the GitHub pilot MOU below, and email it to the World Bank GitHub team (github@worldbank.org) with the subject line "Request to Join World Bank GitHub Group - [YOUR NAME]".
+- Complete the GitHub pilot MOU below, and email it to the World Bank GitHub team at [github@worldbank.org](mailto:github@worldbank.org) with the subject line "Request to Join World Bank GitHub Group - [YOUR NAME]".
 They will add you to the group and notify you.

 ```
 World Bank Group Staff Github.com Pilot MOU: